marcanpilami/jChronix/chronix-doc/src/site/sphinx/plandev/funcperiod.rst

    We are talking of days, however calendars can only use hours and below.
 But
-   beware: a job scheduler is not supposed to do real time processing and an hour peridicity should in most cases be considered an absolute minimum.
+   beware: a job scheduler is not supposed to do real time processing and an hour periodicity should in most cases be considered an absolute minimum.

 A calendar also bears the notion of "current day".
-This is optionnal.
+This is optional.
 The current day designate the day that is currently being used or that will be used on next launch if all is already done.
 Basically, it is a mark on the calendar designating the next day to run.
-It is usefull both for operators who get a clearer view of future exploitation, and also to prevent running chains too
+It is useful both for operators who get a clearer view of future exploitation, and also to prevent running chains too
 soon: it is forbidden to run on a date greater than the current date.

 Creation
 ========
 A calendar is defined by a number of ordered occurrences.
-There is no reccurence to define calendars are there are for clocks, as one would often be hard pressed to find a set of simple reccurrences and exceptions that would describe a business calendar (for exemple, the reader is invited to try with the religious calendar of his choice).
+There is no recurrence to define calendars are there are for clocks, as one would often be hard pressed to find a set of simple recurrences and exceptions that would describe a business calendar (for example, the reader is invited to try with the religious calendar of his choice).
 Occurrences are therefore defined manually.